7 Reasons Why The Mediterranean Diet IS The Best Diet

 3. Protects from Diabetes

-The Mediterranean diet is a moderate carbohydrate diet with a high intake of fiber, complex carbohydrates, fruits and vegetables, and has been shown that it can lower the risk of type II diabetes.
+The Mediterranean diet is not a high carbohydrate diet, in fact it is a moderate carbohydrate diet with a high intake of fiber, complex carbohydrates, fruits and vegetables, and has been shown that it can lower the risk of type II diabetes.
 A review of studies by Austrian researchers found a 19% reduction of risk of diabetes with adherence to a Mediterranean diet.

 4. Keeps Cancer Away

 The traditional Mediterranean diet is rich in substances that have protective effects such as selenium, vitamin E and C, omega-3 fatty acids, fiber, antioxidants such as polyphenols from olive oil and resveratrol from wine.
-All these nutrients are associated with a lower risk of cancer, particularly prostate and colon cancer.
+All these nutrients may lower the risk of cancer, particularly prostate and colon cancer.
 A large meta-analysis conducted by German researchers that included 83 studies (over 2 million participants) provided important evidence of the beneficial effect of high adherence to a Mediterranean diet in regards to prevention and overall cancer risk and specific types of cancer, especially colorectal cancer.

 5. It can keep you thin

-With 40 percent of calories coming from fat it is expected that this diet can be fattening.
-However, a Spanish study analyzed data from 3162 people and assessed their diets based on the frequency of consumption of foods associated with the Mediterranean diet.
+This diet is not a low fat diet, in fact 40 percent of calories come from fat, but it is not fattening.
+A Spanish study analyzed data from 3162 people and assessed their diets based on the frequency of consumption of foods associated with the Mediterranean diet.
 A high score meant that they followed the diet closely.
-The results showed that a higher score was associated with a lower body weight.
+Those who followed a Mediterranean diet and that included moderate fat intake had a lower body weight.
 Another study associated adherence to the Mediterranean diet with less body fat.

 6. Good for Your Brain